wp-plugins/menubar/readme.txt

 == Changelog ==

+* Version 3.6: Improved the first installation procedure with more user-friendly messages
 * Version 3.5: Added the Menubar widget to display menus in a widgetized area (only with WordPress 2.8+)
 * Version 3.4: Improved compatibility with the qTranslate plugin
 * Version 3.3: Fixed a bug with menu names containing a space, and a bug with a special menu reordering case